Big block 440s in a 32 express

 Thanks guys.

-Machanic, fabricator, carpenter, plumber, electrician, designer, hotrod builder and glutton for punishment. current boat; 1969 Marinette 32 express bridge 440's
+Machanic, fabricator, carpenter, plumber, electrician, designer, hotrod builder and glutton for punishment. :ugeek: current boat; 1969 Marinette 32 express bridge 440's

 Catawba Oh